WHO pauses trial of hydroxychloroquine in COVID-19 patients due to safety concerns

 The WHO has previously recommended against using hydroxychloroquine to treat or prevent coronavirus infections, except as part of clinical trials.

-Dr. Mike Ryan, head of the WHO emergencies programme, said the decision to suspend trials of hydroxychloroquine had been taken out of “an abundance of caution”.
+Dr. Mike Ryan, head of the WHO emergencies program, said the decision to suspend trials of hydroxychloroquine had been taken out of “an abundance of caution”.

-Reporting by Michael Shields; Writing by Peter Graff; Editing by John Stonestreet